Embrace Positivity: 8 Ways to Thrive During the Coronavirus Challenge

 7. Stay Productive and Creative

-Finding a new task to do during the social distancing time is easy.
-Your elder neighbor might benefit from your assistance with grocery purchases, your child will enjoy playing a game together, your spouse will love your undivided attention, your pet will be eager to socialize, and your new hobby, such as learning a new musical instrument, will brighten your day, the new online exercise routine you were putting on hold for so long will make you feel satisfied, your new cooked dish will fill the house with the pleasant aroma… the list will never stop as long as you are choosing to stay positive, creative and goal-oriented.
+Finding a new task to do during social distancing is easy.
+Your elder neighbor might benefit from your assistance with grocery purchases, your child will enjoy playing a game together, your spouse will love your undivided attention, your pet will be eager to socialize, and your new hobby, such as learning a new musical instrument, will brighten your day.
+The new online exercise routine you were putting on hold for so long will make you feel satisfied.
+Your new cooked dish will fill the house with a pleasant aroma.
+The list will never stop as long as you choose to stay positive, creative, and goal-oriented.
 Use the new disadvantage to your advantage!

 8. Share Laughter through Videos